This is the farmhouse

 The bath was full of rubble and there was no shower.

-The thing you can see on the right-hand side is a fabric screen to undress behind because the window wasn’t frosted and had no blind.
+The thing you can see on the right-hand side is a fabric screen to undress behind because the window isn’t frosted and there was no blind.

 This room needed a big change.